-Autoset: Allows you to set the strongest local radio stations without losing your original manually set preset stations for AM/FM1/FM2.
-Use $\blacktriangle$ / $\blacktriangledown$ to turn on/off.
+AUTOSET: Press MENU until the display reads AUTOSET.
+Autoset allows you to set the strongest local radio stations without losing your original manually set preset stations for AM/FM1/FM2.
+Use $\triangle$ / $\bigvee$ /

+■ SEEK, SEEK ► to turn on/off.

 When the six strongest stations are filled, the station stored in preset 1 will begin playing.
 If there are less than six strong stations, the system will store the last one in the remaining presets.
-Use $\blacktriangle$ / $\nabla$ to turn on/off.